 Benefits for war widows and widowers

-If your husband, wife or civil partner died or were injured or became ill as a result of their service in Her Majesty’s (HM) Armed Forces, or during a time of war, then you might be entitled to a War Widow’s or Widower’s Pension.
+If your husband, wife or civil partner died or were injured or became ill as a result of their service in Her Majesty’s (HM) Armed Forces, or during a time of war before 06 April 2005, you might be entitled to a War Widow’s or Widower’s Pension.